Module 10.10: FinOps at Enterprise Scale

 |---|---|---|

 | No resource requests on pods | Developers do not set requests.
 All pods are “best effort.”
-Cost allocation is impossible. | Enforce requests via Kyverno/Gatekeeper admission policy.
+Cost allocation becomes much less accurate. | Enforce requests via Kyverno/Gatekeeper admission policy.
 Pods without requests should be rejected. |

 | Reserved Instances purchased without analysis | Finance buys RIs based on current spend snapshot without understanding utilization patterns.
 RIs go unused when workloads are right-sized. | Analyze 90-day usage patterns before purchasing.
 Buy RIs for the FLOOR of usage, not the ceiling.
 Use Savings Plans for flexibility. |